etrangerpoli/etrangerpoli/README.md

 ## == Hi i am Legat Lanius ==👋
 ---
 I am the messenger of the will of Caesar, who conquered 86 tribes under his flag.
 I took part in the battle for Hoover Dam.
-I am learning C and C++ and English, French.
 <!--
 **etrangerpoli/etrangerpoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.